fertinaz/genPrime/README.md

 Note:
 --parallel option doesn't work properly, so you can ignore it at the moment.

-Here are some results produced with a decent mobile workstation:
+Some results produced with a decent mobile workstation:

 | n   | number of primes | Basic algorithm | Eratosthenes | Segmentation |
 | --- | ---: | ---: | ---:| ---: |